 Guidelines and standards, such as standardised test procedures and specifications, are required for a fair and competitive market and to support users of industrial CT.
 The German standardisation committee VDI/GMA 3.33 has developed a few guidelines (VDI/VDE 2630 series) on dimensional measurements using industrial CT.
 At the moment, an international standard defining acceptance and reverification tests for CMS using the CT principle is under development by ISO TC213 WG10, which will become part of the ISO 10360 series.
 This project will provide input to standardisation bodies regarding inline CT and multi material measurements.

 These needs are underpinned by the report “Strategic Analysis of Computed Tomography Technology in the Dimensional Metrology Market” published by Frost and Sullivan in 2015.
-The key areas necessary for promoting the wider uptake and use of CT in industry are “Capabilities to improve measurement resolution”, “Support for multi‑material complexity” and “Reduced measurement time (scanning and reconstruction)”.
+The key areas identified in the study for developing a broader use of industrial CT in industry are “Capabilities to improve measurement resolution”, “Support for multi material complexity” and “Reduced measurement time (scanning and reconstruction)”.
 In addition, the EURAMET roadmap and the EURAMET Strategic Research Agenda suggest a strong need for improved CT methods.

 The specific objectives of the project are:

 - To develop traceable and validated methods for absolute CT characterisation including the correction of geometry errors by 9 degrees of freedom (DoF).
 This will include the development of reference standards, traceable calibration methods and thermal models for instrument geometry correction, as well as the correction of errors originating in the X‑ray tube and the detector in order to improve CT accuracy.